 The guidelines for parking are in effect at all times, except zone restrictions.
 Violating regulations regarding fire lanes, handicapped spaces, no parking areas (marked by yellow stripes or curbs), and reserved spaces will inconvenience or impact the safety of others and cannot be allowed.
 Ticketing and towing are methods of discouraging illegal parking.

-Use of a lost or stolen permit has serious consequences.
-Don’t use it or even hang it.
-Mail or bring to the Parking & Transportation Services office located in the Audubon Safety Building (located on S. Stadium Dr. between the LSU PD and Military Science buildings) immediately.
+Using or displaying a lost or stolen permit in your vehicle is a direct violation of the rules & regulations and will result in major consequences.
+Any lost or found permits should be mailed or immediately brought to the Parking & Transportation Services office located in the Audubon Safety Building (located on S. Stadium Dr. between the LSU PD and Military Science buildings).

 There are two types of holidays:

-- The University is closed.
+- Campus Wide Holidays: The University is closed.
 A valid permit can park in any legal spot on campus during these days.

 Permission can be given for short periods of time to allow students into faculty/staff areas to drop off or pick up large items.
 But you need to get a loading permit in advance from either the Visitor Center, one of the Parking Booths, or the Parking & Transportation Services building on S. Stadium Dr. Don’t take the chance thinking you’ll only be a few minutes.
 The couple of minutes spent getting the permit are better than the ticket or tow that you may receive.